 Although due process rights are typically respected, police have been accused of violating protections against arbitrary detention and coerced confessions in some cases, for example by improperly denying suspects access to a lawyer.

-There were no large-scale purges of security forces or other public employees in connection with the 2016 coup attempt in Turkey as of 2017, but due process was a concern in the cases that were reported.
-Nine Turkish army colonels were arrested and deported to Turkey in January for alleged links to the banned Gülen movement.
-A small number of Turkish Cypriot civilians were arrested on similar charges during the year, and dozens of police officers were screened or investigated.
-Use of the encrypted messaging application ByLock was often enough to raise authorities’ suspicions.
+There were no large-scale purges of security forces or other public employees in connection with the 2016 coup attempt in Turkey as of 2018, but due process has been a concern in the few cases that have been reported.
+For example, a small number of Turkish Cypriot civilians were arrested in 2017 for alleged involvement with the organization of US-based Islamic preacher Fethullah Gülen, which is considered a terrorist organization in Turkey, and dozens of police officers were screened or investigated for any such links.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 3 / 4